SJTU-ViSYS/M2DGR-plus/README.md

 ### This dataset is based on [M2DGR](https://github.com/SJTU-ViSYS/M2DGR).
 And the algorithm code is [Ground-Fusion](https://github.com/SJTU-ViSYS/Ground-Fusion).
 The preprint version of this paper is [arxiv](http://arxiv.org/abs/2402.14308).

 ## 1.LICENSE
-This work is licensed under MIT license.
+This work is licensed under GPL-3.0 license.
 International License and is provided for academic purpose.
 If you are interested in our project for commercial purposes, please contact us on robot_yinjie@outlook.com for further communication.

 If you use this work in an academic work, please cite:
 ~~~